msu-cmse-courses/cmse495-SS24/Seeking-Community_Partners.md

 - Social impact
 - Impact to the State of Michigan
-- Direct impact of students and their intersts
+- Direct impact of students and their interests

 ### Overview of Projects and Expectations